jpgonzalezra/farcaster-frames-template/README.md

 make dev
 ```

 Each time you run `make dev`, a unique URL is generated, such as https://{something}.loca.lt.
-This URL can be directly copied and used to test your frame with the (Warpcast Embed Tools)[https://warpcast.com/~/developers/frames], significantly streamlining the development and testing workflow.
+This URL can be directly copied and used to test your frame with the [Warpcast Embed Tools](https://warpcast.com/~/developers/frames), significantly streamlining the development and testing workflow.

 ### Deployment